 - Caffeine: 104 mg

-What’s more, health conditions like anemia, sleep apnea, and diabetes, as well as Hashimoto’s thyroiditis and other autoimmune conditions, may lead to fatigue.
+What’s more, health conditions such as anemia, sleep apnea, and diabetes, as well as Hashimoto’s thyroiditis and other autoimmune conditions, may lead to fatigue.

 If you’re experiencing ongoing fatigue, it’s important to get to the root of the problem and avoid relying on energy-boosting supplements, medications, or energy drinks.

-Talk to your healthcare provider if you’re concerned about low energy levels.
+Consult a healthcare professional if you’re concerned about low energy levels.

 Many factors can lead to chronic fatigue.
-Talk to your healthcare provider if you find that you’re overly reliant upon energy drinks.
+Talk with a healthcare professional if you find that you’re often relying on energy drinks.

 If you’re looking for a natural energy boost, try one of the drinks listed above.

-Yet, if you’re consistently relying on energy drinks to power through the day, it’s best to speak with your healthcare provider for better ways to improve your energy levels.
+However, if you’re consistently relying on energy drinks to power through the day, it’s best to speak with a healthcare professional to find better ways to improve your energy levels.